Onsernone: Geography

-Before the merger Onsernone had an area, (as of the 2004/09 survey) of 29.88 km2.
+Before the 2016 merger, Onsernone had an area, (as of the 2004/09 survey) of 29.88 km2.
 Of this area, about 5.6% is used for agricultural purposes, while 83.3% is forested.
 Of the rest of the land, 1.4% is settled (buildings or roads) and 9.7% is unproductive land.
 Over the past two decades (1979/85-2004/09) the amount of land that is settled has increased by 3 ha and the agricultural land has decreased by 63 ha.

 The municipality is located in the Locarno district, in the lower Onsernone valley, about 25 km from Locarno.
-It consists of the villages of Comologno, Crana and Russo as well as the settlements of Vocaglia, Corbella, Cappellino and Spruga.
-It was formed in 1995 from the three formerly independent villages.
+Before 2016, Onsernone consisted only of the villages of Comologno, Crana and Russo as well as the settlements of Vocaglia, Corbella, Cappellino and Spruga.
+That municipality was formed in 1995 from the three formerly independent villages.
 The drawn out merger process began in the 1970s.